 Grants are limited to $1,000 per congregation.
 The projects must have active parishioner involvement.
 We especially encourage new requests and ones that try new approaches (such as an after-school program for enriching children’s lives or a language skills program).
 We do not fund salaries or capital improvements.

 The Commission on Poverty and Homelessness is experimenting with a new timeline for grants in 2019.
 You will receive the request for proposal information at the end of July/beginning of August and can immediately begin sending in your proposals.
 The close date will be September 30.
 The Commission will meet the following week to review and select the grant recipients; we hope to have the checks out the following week.
 In the meantime please note that the proposal information will remain substantially the same.
 We are eager to hear your plans for serving the Beloved Community and to assist you however we can.
 It is such a privilege and a blessing to walk with you in your vital work meeting Holy Needs.

 Grant applications are due September 30, download the application here and submit it to Pamela Lyons-Nelson at email@example.com.
 Visit the Poverty and Homelessness Working Group page for more information.

-The mission of the Episcopal Bishop of Oregon Foundation is to support the creation and development of healthy diocesan institutions, vital congregations and affiliated organizations in the Diocese of Oregon.
+The mission of the Episcopal Bishop of Oregon Foundation (EBOF) is to support the creation and development of healthy diocesan institutions, vital congregations and affiliated organizations in the Diocese of Oregon.
 We accomplish this by partnering financially with diocesan institutions, congregations, affiliated organizations in their efforts to create and develop faithful communities and organizations full of joyful leaders, formed in Christ offering sacramental hospitality with a clear mission in the world.

 The goal of the Foundation is to provide resources to all parts of the Diocese of Oregon so that the mission and ministry of the diocese can be enriched in the places where there is a recognized need for additional funding.
 The Foundation currently offers grants in the following general areas of interest: